Before you start, learn about the programs

 We want to stay connected, hear about your experience, celebrate your successes and in some cases, promote them.

-Sign up to our Venture Capital newsletter for regular updates on the VCLP or ESVCLP programs including guidance and trends.
+Sign up to our Venture Capital newsletter for regular updates on all programs including guidance and trends.

-For investors of the partnership to receive their tax benefits, the disposal must be made while the partnership is registered, within the 15 year maximum period.
-See section 9-1(1) (c ) VC Act.
+For investors of the partnership to receive their tax benefits, the disposal must be made while the partnership is registered, within the 15 or 20 year maximum period as is relevant.
+See section 9-1(1) (c ) VC Act

 All partnerships must complete: